aws/amazon-chime-sdk-android/README.md

 ## Running the demo app

-> NOTE: This is just to run demo application and use SDK as code instead of aar library.
+> NOTE: This is just to run demo application and use SDK as code.

 To run the demo application, follow these steps.